fsprojects/FSharp.AWS.DynamoDB/README.md

 ```

 Queries can now be performed on the `GSIH` and `GSIR` fields as if they were regular hashkey and rangekey attributes.

-Global secondary indices are created using the same provisioned throughput as the primary keys.
+_NOTE: Global secondary indices are created using the same provisioned throughput as for the primary keys_.

 [Local Secondary Indices](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/LSI.html) can be defined using the `LocalSecondaryIndex` attribute:
 ```fsharp